aumcintyre/Team-Profile-Generator/README.md

 Users should clone this repository from GitHub.
 The user will also need to install the Inquirer module, as well as the Jest application for testing.

 ## Usage
-Use inquirer from your command line to answer questions about your project.
+Use inquirer from your command line to answer questions about your project.<br>
+Watch an example video here:
 [Screencastify](https://watch.screencastify.com/v/eK1qu72tIDrCANzjyVge)<br>
 ![Screenshot](./dist/webpage-screenshot.png)